 Love of the mountains

 In 1930 when The Mountaineers held the first downhill ski races near Stampede Pass, the top three finishers were Wolf Bauer and two other immigrants from Germany or Austria.
-Professor Edmond Meany who was president of The Mountaineers at that time, said that it was a “Teutonic Gang-Up.” (p.
-71, Wolf Bauer memoir)
+Professor Edmond Meany who was president of The Mountaineers Club, said that it was a “Teutonic Gang-Up.” (p.
+71, Wolf Bauer memoir, see source list below.)

 Starting a tradition of climbing practice on the Big Rock